 The customer's status and progress towards accessing comparable benefits to meet ongoing medication needs must be monitored.

-Note: When a customer is discharged from a medical rehabilitation facility or hospital that has an in-house pharmacy, VR may pay for a 30-day supply of the prescription drugs and medical supplies provided to the customer.
+When a customer is discharged from a medical rehabilitation facility or hospital that has an in-house pharmacy, VR may pay for a 30-day supply of the prescription drugs and medical supplies provided to the customer.

+The purchase of prescription medication to treat a specific condition for longer than 3 months require a VR Supervisor approval.

 ……….